 Polystyrene, also known by the trade name Styrofoam, is a petroleum-based plastic that is now considered a major component of marine debris.
 Like nearly all plastic, it never biodegrades and instead breaks into smaller and smaller particles of synthetic debris that pose serious risks to our marine environment and ultimately human health.
 A piece of debris this size could result in hundreds of thousands of these floating particles.
 After breaking up, clean up would be impossible.
 Through ingestion by fish or other marine animals, small particles can fill up animal stomachs causing them to stop feeding and eventually starve.
 Even smaller, microplastics absorb other pollutants in the water up to a million times the background concentration and are actually beginning to accumulate up the food chain – alarming news for a population that values its marine life and local seafood.

-“This story is an example of how a concerned citizen, a local business and a citizen action organization can work together to prevent pollution to Puget Sound”, said Puget Soundkeeper and Executive Director Chris Wilke.
+“This story is an example of how a concerned individual, a local business and a grassroots organization can work together to prevent pollution to Puget Sound”, said Puget Soundkeeper and Executive Director Chris Wilke.

-Citizens who see pollution in the water, along Puget Sound shorelines, or any waterways in Washington, can respond by calling Puget Soundkeeper at 1-800-42PUGET.
-Concerned citizens should be prepared to provide the following information: reporting party, contact phone number, material spilled, quantity, precise location, company name (if any), resource damage, weather conditions and cleanup status.
+People who see pollution in the water, along Puget Sound shorelines, or any waterways in Washington, can respond by calling Puget Soundkeeper at 1-800-42PUGET.
+Concerned individuals should be prepared to provide the following information: reporting party, contact phone number, material spilled, quantity, precise location, company name (if any), resource damage, weather conditions and cleanup status.